-As a citizen of the U.S., you may help your brothers and sisters become lawful permanent residents of the United States by obtaining what is often referred to as a “green card.”
-To do so, you need to sponsor your siblings and be able to prove that you have enough income or assets to support them when they immigrate to the United States.
+As a United States citizen, you can sponsor your brothers and sisters to become lawful permanent residents of the United States by obtaining what is often referred to as a “green card.”

-Am I eligible to apply for a green card for my brother or sister?
+How can I get a green card for my brother (or sister)?

-Only 65,000 visas may be issued to brothers and sisters of US citizens per year.
-Because of the numerical cap, there are long waiting periods to obtain a visa in this family immigration category.
+Only 65,000 visas may be issued to brothers and sisters of U.S. citizens per year.
+Because of the numerical cap, there are extremely long waiting periods to obtain a visa in this family immigration category.

 Your brother or sister’s place in line will be based on the date your petition is filed.
 Each year, the number of applicants far exceeds the amount of visas available.
 Because of this, a large backlog has occurred.

 Visas are processed on a “first come, first served” basis.
 For that reason, it is important to start the process as soon as possible.

 The process of getting a green card for your brother (or sister) is lengthy and complex.
 We will help by:

 - Strategizing with you to determine if a green card is the best way to reunite you with your family members

 - Explaining how the process will work